gmaitlandtiag/llm_prompt_engineer/llm_prompt_engineer_techniques.md

 > Below are the Full Prompt Engineering Techniques:

- Prompt engineering is the practice of crafting inputs to get the best possible results from large language models (LLMs).
-For data/system engineers/analysts/stewards working with LLMs in production pipelines—whether for data extraction, classification, code generation, or analysis—the difference between a mediocre prompt and a well-crafted one can mean outputs you can trust vs. constant manual intervention/refactoring.
+ Prompt engineering is the practice of crafting inputs to get the best possible outputs from large language models (LLMs) [GIGO - Garbage In, Garbage Out].
+For data/system engineers/analysts/stewards working with LLMs in production pipelines—whether for data extraction, classification, code generation, or analysis—the difference between a mediocre prompt and a well-crafted one can mean outputs you can trust vs. constant manual intervention/refactoring/reprompting.

 ---